 The Engagement section of the Web dashboard shows the top entry and exit pages and the top on-site search terms.
 All three of these metrics are aggregates for the previous seven days.

 - Top entry page: To find the top entry page, go to the Behavior: Entry Pages report in Digital Analytics.

 - Top exit page: To find the top exit page, go to the Behavior: Exit Pages report in Digital Analytics.

 - Top on-site search term: To find the top on-site search term, go to the Behavior: On-site Search report in Digital Analytics.

-The Traffic section of the Web dashboard shows you the percentages of website traffic by browser and by device type.
+The Traffic section of the Web dashboard shows you the percentages of website traffic by the browser and by device type.

 To access Traffic data in Digital Analytics:

-- Traffic by Browser: To see the total number of sessions for each browser, go to the Device & Technical: Browsers - Hierarchy report in Digital Analytics and select the Sessions metric.
+- Traffic by Browser: To see the total number of sessions for each browser, go to the Device & Technical: Browsers - Hierarchy report in Digital Analytics, and select the Sessions metric.
 To see the percentage of the total sessions for each of the browsers that your visitors used most frequently, go to Device & Technical: Browsers - Hierarchy report in Digital Analytics and select the Percent of Sessions metric.

-- Traffic by Device: To see the total number of sessions, go to the Device & Technical: Mobile Devices - Hierarchy report in Digital Analytics and select the Sessions metric.
+- Traffic by Device: To see the total number of sessions, go to the Device & Technical: Mobile Devices - Hierarchy report in Digital Analytics, and select the Sessions metric.
 To see the percentage of the total sessions for each of the devices that your visitors used most frequently, go to the Device & Technical: Mobile Devices - Hierarchy report in Digital Analytics and select the Percent of Sessions metric.

 Visitor purchase funnel